Groucho/groucho/README.md

   $('input.pre-fill.my-vocab').val(myFavs[0].name);
 }
 ```
 _Results can include multiple terms if their hit counts are equal.
-Examples just use the first._
+These examples just use the first._

-Generate favorites once terms and use results a few times on the page.
+Generate favorites once then use results a few times on the page.
 ```javascript
 groucho.getFavoriteTerms();